In brief, the argument presented in this post is that:

 “the most important thing we at Facebook can do is develop the social infrastructure to give people the power to build a global community that works for all of us…for supporting us, for keeping us safe, for informing us, for civic engagement, and for inclusion of all.”

-- Supporting healthy political functions is not a primary focus of these platforms’ business models.
-This raises questions about whether they would consistently prioritize the evolution of what would hopefully become a vital public infrastructure whose “political democracy enhancement” goals do not seem well suited to enterprise models prioritizing growth in shareholder value.
+- Supporting healthy political functions is not the primary focus of these platforms’ business models.
+This raises questions about whether they would consistently prioritize the evolution of what would hopefully become a vital public infrastructure whose “political democracy enhancement” goals do not seem well suited to enterprise models fueled by advertising revenue and prioritizing growth in shareholder value.

 - Their economic and strategic interests may at times come into direct or indirect conflict with the achievement of some socially valuable reforms.
 This carries risks that those reforms may be ignored or even opposed by the companies that control the platforms citizens rely on to support healthy political democracy.

-- There are many and sometimes severe obstacles facing efforts to maintain and strengthen healthy democratic functions, which suggests that a consistently focused effort will improve prospects for successfully overcoming these obstacles.
+- There are many and sometimes severe obstacles facing efforts to maintain and strengthen healthy democratic functions, which suggests that a strongly and consistently focused effort will improve prospects for successfully overcoming these obstacles.

 These factors, coupled with what I believe is a sincere desire by Zuckerberg, Google’s founders and others in the tech industry to support healthy democratic functions, leads me to recommend that the giant platform companies (and perhaps the tech industry as a whole) jointly support (but do not control) the creation of an online platform whose sole purpose is to use digital technology to strengthen political democracy.